 With almost 50 years' experience, we are experts in rolling out emergency responses in complex settings

 Within a matter of minutes, natural disasters such as tsunamis, earthquakes and hurricanes can overwhelm an entire population.

 Hundreds and even thousands of people can be injured or traumatised by the loss of family, friends and homes.

-From large-scale catastrophes to local emergencies, MSF’s network of aid workers and supplies around the world mean we can quickly respond to disasters.
+From large-scale catastrophes to local emergencies, MSF’s network of aid workers and supplies around the world means we can quickly respond to disasters.

 In 2022, MSF distributed relief items to 474,100 families.